 What is my business worth?

-Valuing a restaurant or a laundromat may seem easier since there is decades of data available to study and refer to, but we’ve compiled 10 years worth of business sales data to help make the valuation as straightforward as possible.
+Valuing a restaurant or a laundromat may seem easier since decades of data are available to study and refer to.
+Still, we’ve compiled ten years’ worth of business sales data to help make the valuation as straightforward as possible.

 Seller’s Discretionary Earnings (SDE)

 What’s the valuation of your business?
 To address this critical question, let’s explain what performance looks like, and for Flippa, the Seller’s Discretionary Earnings (SDE) is the best metric.